-- Water and rice ratio is 1:1 which is the same as cooking plain white rice.
-Except the liquid in this recipe is made of water and seasonings (soy sauce, sake and mirin) So if using two cups of rice then the water and the seasoning should together equal 2 cups)
+- The water and rice ratio is 1:1 which is the same as cooking plain white rice.
+Except for the liquid in this recipe is made of water and seasonings (soy sauce, sake and mirin) So if using two cups of rice then the water and the seasoning should together equal 2 cups)

 - Add the seasonings just before you start to cook the rice.

 - After turning the heat off, leave the lid on to steam cook.